bigscience-workshop/data-preparation/preprocessing/training/01_quality_improvement_processing_pipeline/streamlit-app/with_pii/README.md

 ## Connect to the PoC app

-If you have launched the app on a remote host you will need to create a tunnel to connect.
+If you have launched the app on a GCP remote host you will need to create a tunnel to connect.
 For example for the Bigscience project we used something like:

 ```bash
 gcloud compute <VM-NAME> --project=<PROJECT-NAME> -- -L 8081:localhost:8081